Community Development

 Sustainable Enterprise Development

-As part of the goal of sustainable access to natural resources, Odzala-Kokoua signed the Mambili Fishing Protocol, allowing fishing within the eco-development zone of the park’s largest river.
-Although a long-accepted practice, a protocol for the cultural practice of women’s pond fishing was also established as a trial project in 2023, formally enabling 57 women to fish for several weeks in the park’s core zone.
+As part of the goal of sustainable access to natural resources, Odzala-Kokoua signed the Mambili Fishing Protocol, supporting fishing within the eco-development zone of the park’s largest river.
+A protocol for the cultural practice of women’s pond fishing was also established in 2023, formally supporting the rights of women to fish in the park’s core zone.

 © Marcus Westberg